Tunguso4ka/SSfyImage/README.md

 # SSfy Image

-Simple CLI tool that turns any photo into the SS14 rich text image (text that looks like an image).
+Simple GTK GUI tool that turns any photo into the SS14 rich text image (text that looks like an image).

 !
-Windows is not officialy supported !
+Might not work on windows !

 ### How to use?

-1. Save photo.png to the script directory.
-(Make sure its 21 on 26 px, or use ignore\_size=1 argument)
+1. Make screenshot, edit and zoom it to be smaller or equal to the 21x26 pixels.
 2. Run script.

+### Dependencies
+- Electricity
+- Python3
+- GTK4

 ### Arguments

-- force — forces script to print full image even if its over the ss14 paper symbol limit
+- limit — limits maximum rich text image to the ss14 paper limit.
-- rgba - use RGBA instead of RGB.
+- force\_rgba - forces RGBA.
-- ignore\_size - ignores size of inputed image (wont trim it to the standard 21x26)
+- image\_path - this image will be opened on the app start.
+- force\_cli - forces CLI mode.